WardBrian/ffi-examples/slides.md

 ## Pros
   - The built module is installed in the standard location for your language.
   - Build process is handled by the language's packaging system (this is also a con).
-  - Sometimes exposes more powerful features than the higher-level approach.
+  - Can leverage more powerful features or more native constructs (e.g., Python lists).

 ## Cons
-  - You need to learn the low-level API for your language
+  - You need to learn the low-level API for your language.
-    - This will end up looking very different in every language
+    - This will end up looking very different in every language.
+Heavy macro use and new 'gotchas'.
   - The same shared library can no longer be re-used between languages.

 ---

 # Method 3: Tools that try to do it for you

-Especially if you are only targetting a single language, tools exist to automate some or all of this.
+Especially if you are only targeting a single language, tools exist to automate some or all of this.

 In Python, the most popular is `pybind11`.

 ---